We're giving you the chance to win back the value of your meal - every time you dine this month!

 The best brunch with a view in London

 Roof terraces and restaurants with a view are something London does very well, if you know where to look.
-If you’re visiting London for just a few days and want to soak up the sights while you enjoy your first (or second, no judgement here) meal of the day, a brunch with a view is perfect.
+If you’re visiting London and want to soak up the sights while you enjoy your first (or second, no judgement here) meal of the day, a brunch with a view is perfect.
 From the tip top of some of London’s most famous landmarks to roof terraces where you can enjoy al fresco eating, scroll down our favourite brunches with a view in London.

 Duck & Waffle, Liverpool Street

 What: From the minute you’re whisked up to the 40th floor of Heron Tower in its glass lift, you know you’re going to experience something pretty special.
-The bright, light space of Duck & Waffle seems like it was made for mornings, with all-round views of the city from floor-to-ceiling windows offering up stunning sunrise scenes.
+The bright, light space of Duck & Waffle seems like it was made for mornings, with all-around views of the city from floor-to-ceiling windows offering up stunning sunrise scenes.
 Favourites from the brunch menu include a full English, the waffles with confit duck legs (naturally), and a rich lobster roll.

 Where: 10 Bishopsgate, EC2N 4AY